Will Outdoor Concerts and Events be the First to Make a Big Comeback in 2021?

 What to Expect With Fall 2021 Concerts and Events

 The brighter news is that many experts believe that the fall may be a time when we start to see some normalcy with regard to events and concerts.
 This is apparent because many well-known events and festivals have postponed their standard summer dates for those later in the year.
 For example, Bonnaroo, the Music and Arts Festival in Tennessee, recently announced that it will take place in September 2021.
 Red Rocks Amphitheatre in Colorado also recently reopened.
+(Both of these locations are outdoor shows).
 They’re operating at a limited capacity of a 2,500 person limit, but the fact that they’ve opened again is a sign that many other large, outdoor amphitheaters might follow suit.
 And in California, Governor Gavin Newsom announced plans for the state to “fully reopen” on June 15, meaning that it’s likely concerts and events will begin to take place in the months following.

 Dave Brooks of Billboard said in a USA TODAY interview that he believes “we will start seeing one-off arena concerts in a matter of months and the return of festivals in the fall.”
 So while our summer may not look like a summer from years past, fall may bring some much-anticipated outdoor gatherings.